jeastham1993/aws-lambda-dotnet-handler-cookbook/README.md

 ### **Features**

 - .NET Serverless service with a recommended file structure, following the hexagonal architecture pattern
+- Demonstrates native ahead of time (AoT) compilation and the right places to introduce it
 - Asynchronous integration between multiple bounded contexts
 - CDK infrastructure with unit, integration and functional tests.
 - CI/CD pipelines based on Github actions that deploys to AWS.